LSHSTH002-git/EEE3097S-PROJECT-2022/README.md

 ### IMU folder

-Contains the code used to read data from the ICM-20948 sensor using the STM32F0 Go to IMUDATA.ioc to see how the bins are configures and connect a circuit accordingly.
+Contains the code used to read data from the ICM-20948 sensor using the STM32F0 Go to IMUDATA.ioc to see how the bins are configured and build a circuit accordingly.

 ### Paper design folder